anhnguyendepocen/M335/docs/homework_schedule.md

  * [Details](class_tasks/task01_details.html)

-#### 1/10 (1.2)
+### 4/25 (1.2)

 This task is intended to get all of us on the same page in R.  You will use the `library(swirl)` package to learn how to use R.  We will be covering Lessons 1-7.
 Even if you have used R before, this will be an excellent refresher.
+If the sending of an email in the swirl practice does not work do not worry about it.
 If you do not get the title of this task, watch [this](https://www.youtube.com/watch?v=SMCsXl9SGgY).

  * [Details](class_tasks/task02_details.html)

 <!-- Case Study 2 -->
-### Case Study 2 (Due 1/20)
+## Case Study 2 (Due 5/5)

 <!-- https://github.com/jennybc/gapminder -->